Music and The Special Needs Child

 Music can help children relate to others, express themselves, and improve reasoning skills.
 (I could go on and on - there are SO MANY benefits.)

-Music is good for ALL CHILDREN - but it is especially good for children with special needs.
+Music is good for ALL CHILDREN - and especially good for children with special needs.

 During my tenure in the elementary music classroom I taught thousands of students.
 These students were on all areas of the educational spectrum - from profoundly gifted to profoundly handicapped.

-It was during those years I came to see the powerful affect music had on our special education children.
+It was during those years I came to see the powerful effect music had on our special education children.
 It shouldn't be all that surprising, really.
 Music is the universal language.
-It appeals to each of us, and stirs up our deepest emotions.
+It appeals to each of us and stirs up our deepest emotions.
 It is a unique way to communicate our thoughts and feelings with and about the world.